SciML/SymbolicNumericIntegration.jl/README.md

 **SymbolicNumericIntegration.jl** is a symbolic and semi-numerical integration package that works on the [Julia Symbolics](https://github.com/JuliaSymbolics/Symbolics.jl) expressions.

 Function `integrate` returns the integral of an expression with *constant* coefficients.
-It uses a randomized algorithm based on a hybrid of the *method of undetermined coefficients* and *sparse regression* and is able to solve a large subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, inverse trigonometric and hyperbolic, rational and squarer root).
+It uses a randomized algorithm based on a hybrid of the *method of undetermined coefficients* and *sparse regression* and is able to solve a large subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, inverse trigonometric and hyperbolic, rational and square root).

 `integrate` returns a tuple with three values.
 The first one is the solved integral, the second one is the sum of the unsolved terms, and the third value is the residual error.
 If `integrate` is successful, the unsolved portion is reported as 0.